 Did you know that there is insulin, insulin and insulin?
 According to Insulin: Degradation, "It has been estimated that an insulin molecule produced endogenously by the pancreatic beta cells is degraded within approximately one hour after its initial release into circulation (insulin half-life ~ 4–6 minutes)".
 According to Insulin: As a medication, injected insulin lingers in the blood for hours for fast-acting and days for slow-acting.
 This makes an overdose of injected insulin dangerous, as it can linger for long enough to cause fatal hypoglycaemia unless medical help is obtained.

 What might be happening, is this: On a ketogenic diet, muscle glycogen stores are "trickle-charged" from blood glucose.
-High-intensity exercise burns muscle glycogen at a very rapid rate.
+High-intensity exercise oxidises muscle glycogen at a very rapid rate.
 See It's all in a day's work (as measured in Joules).
-Muscles can burn carbs at a rate of 4g per minute.
+Muscles can oxidise carbs at a rate of 4g per minute.

-As dropping dead due to running for your life on very little or no food is rather bad (!), the body has several mechanisms for raising blood glucose.
+As dropping dead due to running for your life on very little or no food is bad, the body has several mechanisms for raising blood glucose.

 From Blood Glucose, Insulin & Diabetes, "When BG falls to ~3.3mmol/L, the pituitary gland kicks-in and secretes ACTH (adrenocorticotropic hormone) which stimulates the release of cortisol from the adrenal cortex.
 Cortisol further stimulates gluconeogenesis in the liver & kidneys.
 When BG level falls to ~2mmol/L, the pituitary secretes GH (Growth Hormone) which has an anti-insulin effect."
 Adrenaline secretion increases, as adrenaline shifts fuel utilisation away from carbohydrate and towards fat.
 A sudden increase in the levels of adrenaline, cortisol & GH in the blood make you sweaty, dizzy & feel faint, so you stop exercising.

-If this becomes a regular occurrence, chronically-elevated adrenaline & cortisol levels result in you "falling apart" after about two years.
+If it happens regularly, chronically-elevated adrenaline & cortisol levels result in you "falling apart" after about two years.
 See Survival of the Smartest (part 2) - Dr Diana Schwarzbein.